-Our research is distinctive in its multidisciplinary approach and breadth.
+Our research stands out for its multidisciplinary approach and scope.
 Our research units can rely on state-of-the-art research labs and facilities.
-Most of them have received a national certification.
+Most of them have received national certification.

-Three core research areas have been established to maximize the quality and impact of our research.
+Three core research areas have been established to maximise the quality and impact of our research.

 Integrative biology, Imaging, Health, Environment

-16 research units are gathered around a common strategy promoting the development of cross-disciplinary projects in biology/health and biology/environment.
+There are 16 research units gathered around a common strategy to promote the development of cross-disciplinary projects in biology/health and biology/environment.

-UNICAEN is a founding member of Cyceron, a unique biomedical imaging platform in France and Europe.
-The Research centre for coastal and marine environment provides logistical and administrative support to the research units addressing the sustainable development of our coasts, seas and related resources.
+UNICAEN is a founding member of Cyceron, a biomedical imaging platform that is unique in France and in Europe.
+The coastal and marine environment research centre provides logistical and administrative support to the research units that address the sustainable development of our coasts, seas and related resources.

 Humanities & Social Sciences

-The Humanities research centre (MRSH) has been promoting cross-disciplinary collaboration for more than 20 years.
+The Humanities Research Centre (MRSH) has promoted cross-disciplinary collaboration for more than 20 years.
 It brings together 15 research units spanning areas of archaeology, literature, language and linguistics, arts, geography, history, economics, sociology, psychology, philosophy, and law.
-A unique feature is the breadth of expertise in digital humanities.
-It also has an unrivalled expertise and insight on Norman studies that ranges from the Vikings, medieval Normandy, to the Mont-Saint-Michel and the Bayeux Tapestry.
-It is home to the Virtual reality centre which remains unequalled at university level.
-The 45 square metre immersive room enables research activities to be carried out in a closed environment.
+Its uniqueness lies in the breadth of its expertise in digital humanities.
+Moreover, it has unrivalled expertise and insight on Norse studies and on the history of Normandy ranging from the Vikings to medieval Normandy, including the Mont-Saint-Michel and the Bayeux Tapestry.
+It is home to the Virtual Reality Centre which remains unrivalled at university level.
+The 45-square-meter immersion room enables research activities to be carried out in a closed environment.
 Virtual reality models are currently being used for research projects related to memory, mobility disorders and biomechanics.

 Science and Technology

-Science & Technology at UNICAEN spans a wide range of areas of both fundamental and technological interest.
-Our research is founded on a strong collaboration with the ENSICAEN, Graduate school of engineering.
-UNICAEN works closely with the National large heavy ion accelerator (GANIL) on the development of devices for the SPIRAL2 project – this new instrument which will enable scientists to delve further into the mysteries of the atom.
+At Unicaen, Science & Technology spans a wide range of areas of both theoretical and technological interest.
+Our research is founded on a strong collaboration with the ENSICAEN, Graduate School of Engineering.
+UNICAEN works closely with the GANIL on the development of devices for the SPIRAL2 project, a new instrument that will enable scientists to delve further into the mysteries of the atom.